-Take your weekend breakfast to the next level with a batch of Sourdough Cinnamon Rolls.
-These fluffy sourdough buns are filled with cinnamon sugar, then topped with sweet-and-tangy cream cheese frosting.
+These fluffy sourdough cinnamon rolls are filled with cinnamon sugar, then topped with sweet-and-tangy cream cheese frosting.
+Perfect for weekend baking!

 For the dough: